RupBarad/RupBarad/README.md

 - 👀 I am interested in creating an efficiency-oriented application. (i.e. Reminders, Quick info, Knowledge-based entertainment quiz, etc.)

-- 🌱 I am a skilled android developer, expanding my expertise in Kotlin and Flutter.
+- 🌱 I am a skilled android developer, expanding my expertise in Kotlin and React Native.

 - 📫 **How to reach me?** : We can connect by mail.
 My mail id is rup.barad@atharvasystem.com